 Earlier this month we brought you a potted history of pop-culture’s obsession with the concept of tsunami surfing; spanning appearances in old Hawaiian folklore, through TV ads and Hollywood cult classics, to an alleged feature in one of youtube’s first viral videos.

 Here, we’ll tell the story of what it’s actually like to be surfing when a tsunami hits.

-He jumped out of bed, did a quick stretch, waxed his board and said goodbye to his girlfriend Rachel, before stepping out into the pre-dawn glow.
-Just seven steps and a row of towering palm trees, motionless that morning against the inky sky, separated his front door from the soft white sand.
+He jumped out of bed, did a quick stretch, waxed his board, said goodbye to his girlfriend Rachel and stepped out into the pre-dawn glow.
+Just seven steps and a row of towering palm trees, motionless that morning against the inky sky, separated his front door from the soft white sands of the lagoon.

 The boat set off west across the inner reef, headed for a fun left-hander named ‘Sales’, which breaks hard off the corner of a coral shelf before running into a deep channel carved by the river that flows off the land just a kilometre away.